The Best Dog Food for Yorkies: Top 5 Picks for 2017

 For Yorkies, because their teeth are so susceptible already, I would strongly recommend that you avoid wet food at all costs.

 The added water will make the decaying process happen much sooner.
 The other thing to look at with dry food is to make sure that it is small enough for your dog.

-Yorkies' mouth is so small that they won't be able to eat if the kibble is too big.
+Yorkies' mouths are so small that they won't be able to eat if the kibble is too big.
 That was a big problem that my dogs had, which is why I had to throw out so much food in the beginning.

 Common Food Problems with Yorkies

-Their stomach is so sensitive that why you have to watch out for a lot of different digestion problems.
+Their stomachs are so sensitive, which is why you have to watch out for a lot of different digestion problems.
 Most of the time, if something creates an adverse reaction, you will see vomit.